 Experts still don’t know exactly what causes the disorder, but it is thought to be linked to abnormalities with some parts of the brain, including the basal ganglia, which helps regulate the body’s movements including eye movements.

-who performed the best on the most demanding task were also those who had fewer tics.
+Today, it is often also be associated with other conditions such as obsessive compulsive disorder (OCD) or attention deficit hyperactivity disorder (ADHD).
+The children in the current study did not have a diagnosis of ADHD.
+The work undertaken by researchers at The University of Nottingham showed that the children with Tourette Syndrome who performed the best on the most demanding task were also those who had fewer tics.
 Professor Georgina Jackson, in the Institute of Mental Health, said, “A healthy child is not continuously worrying about unpredictably doing something embarrassing but a child with TS is often anxious that the unintentional movements or noises they make will draw attention to themselves.

 ”They can devote considerable time and effort every day trying to delay or conceal these movements in class, and it can be exhausting.
 Yet, when we ask them to complete a difficult control task like ours which requires them to be really careful if they are not to make mistakes we find that they are very good.